 The Company's primary need for liquidity is to fund the working capital requirements of its business, capital expenditures, debt service and for general corporate purposes.
 The Company's primary source of liquidity is funds generated by operating activities.
-The Company also relies on private and/or public financing as a source of liquidity for short-term working capital needs and general corporate purposes.
+The Company also relies on private and/or public financing as a source of liquidity for working capital needs and general corporate purposes.
 The Company's ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to repay or refinance indebtedness depends on its future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors, some of which are beyond management's control.

-As at December 31, 2021, the Company had total current assets of approximately \$27.1 million, including cash and restricted cash of approximately \$9.1 million to settle current liabilities of approximately \$70.6 million, for a net working capital deficiency of approximately \$43.5 million compared to current assets of approximately \$19.8 million, including cash and restricted cash of approximately \$10.5 million to settle current liabilities of approximately \$63.5 million, for a net working capital deficiency of approximately \$43.7 million as at December 31, 2020.
+As at March 31, 2022, the Company had total current assets of approximately \$33.7 million, including cash and restricted cash of approximately \$13.8 million, to settle current liabilities of approximately \$111.9 million, for a net working capital deficiency of approximately \$78.2 million.
+As at December 31, 2021, the Company had current assets of approximately \$27.1 million, including cash and restricted cash of approximately \$9.1 million to settle current liabilities of approximately \$70.6 million, for a net working capital deficiency of approximately \$43.5 million.

-The amount of current liabilities as at December 31, 2021 includes provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
-The Company does not currently expect any resultant potential liabilities, or any material payments resulting from its IRC §280E provision to be resolved within 12 months of the issuance date of the 2021 Financial Statements.
+The amount of current liabilities as at March 31, 2022 and December 31, 2021, of approximately \$111.9 million and \$70.6 million, respectively, includes the provision for an uncertain tax position related to IRC §280E, and the estimated federal income taxes payable as at period-end.
+Although the provision is shown in current liabilities, the Company does not currently expect any material payments resulting from its IRC §280E provision to be made within 12 months of the issuance date of the Q1 2022 Financial Statements.
 See "Provisions" for additional information.

-Management believes there is sufficient capital available to meet short-term business obligations, after taking into account the cash flow requirements from operations, the expected timing of its provision related to IRC §280E and the Company's cash position at period-end.
+Management believes there is sufficient capital available to meet short-term business obligations, after taking into account the cash flow requirements from operations, the expected timing of possible payments associated with its provision related to IRC §280E and the Company's cash position at period-end.